Mental Health Services & Resources

 CCOS is a collaboration between the Marion County Sheriff’s Office and Health & Human Services Department.
 A Deputy Sheriff and a Qualified Mental Health Professional (QMHP) review law enforcement reports from agencies throughout Marion County.
 CCOS identifies individuals to follow up with or to refer to community based resources such as counseling, medical care, insurance, medications, peer mentors and support, alcohol and drug treatment, and veteran’s assistance.
 This outreach and support helps people find HOPE in their recovery.

 CCOS also facilitates two annual Crisis Intervention Training (CIT) for Law Enforcement agencies in Marion County, as well as other agencies through the state.
 CIT helps public safety personnel understand mental illness and teaches them how to effectively communicate, deescalate, and direct people to community resources.

 CCOS's goal is to reduce law enforcement contacts and incarceration of individuals suffering from mental illness.

 Mobile Crisis Response Teams are made up of an Officer or a Deputy paired with a Mental Health Professional.
 The teams are dispatched to respond directly to active mental health crisis calls.
 The specially trained officer or deputy work in conjunction with the Mental Health Professional to provide clients with the services they need, in addition to attempting to prevent incidents from escalating.

-The Jail Counselor provides a variety of professional services for adult offenders who are inmates of the Marion County Jail, Marion County Transition Center, and/or are under community based supervision such as probation or Post-Prison Supervision.
+The Jail Counselor provides a variety of professional services for adult offenders who are in the care of the Marion County Jail, Marion County Transition Center, and/or are under community based supervision such as probation or Post-Prison Supervision.
 The Jail Counselor develops programs and services to reduce criminality, improve social behaviors, and increase the success for offenders while incarcerated and transitioning into our community.